 I thought Mike’s explanation was fair.

-My point of rejection was and is two-fold (and understand within bounds of Christian liberty, we all remain friends even amid this disagreement).
-First, what I don’t like is the unreconcilable stance that OSAS forces upon those who fall-away through the claim that those who fall away never truly believed, that they were never a part of us, that their experience of God and assurance was false.
+My point of rejection was and is two-fold (and understand within the bounds of Christian liberty, we all remain friends even amid this disagreement).
+First, what I don’t like is the unreconcilable stance that OSAS forces upon those who fall away through the claim that those who fall away never truly believed, that they were never a part of us, that their experience of God and assurance was false.
 This denies their Christian experience and makes restoration and reconciliation with them all the harder.
 Secondly, both Calvinist and Wesleyan pastoral theology teaches one can experience the present assurance of salvation by the inward testimony of the Holy Spirit.
 And while that is true, ultimately Calvinism holds no advantage over Wesleyanism on the topic of perseverance because both teach that one cannot be certain they are in fact elect unless they persevere to the end.
 Both theologies maintain the right-now, not-yet tension found in the Bible.
 As such, faith isn’t to be a one-time occurrence, but immersive, continual, and persevering to the end to secure your salvation—or, as the Apostle Peter admonishes us, “Brethren, give diligence to make your calling and election sure” (2 Pet.
 1:10).

 John Wesley said, “The promises of salvation are conditional upon the continued reliance of the believer on… grace” (John Wesley’s Scriptural Christianity, Thomas C. Oden, 1994, p.
 274).
 God builds grace upon grace but the reverse is also true in that through defiant, continual, purposeful, rebellion the person can bring themselves to a state where they cannot hear God.